 “I didn’t realize until just recently how much losing him affected me, more ways than I thought,” she says.”It’s like half my body was cut off.”

 Despite her grief, Michelle got to work, along with others at Turner Construction, planning a golf tournament in Bill’s memory.
-The first tournament raised more than $15,000 for the Alliance, a second tournament added to the tally, and now the Bill Swanson Memorial Fund has been created.
-Altogether, Michelle has raised nearly $138,000 for the Alliance's life-saving programs (figure updated in April of 2021).
+Since its inception, Michelle and a dedicated team at Turner have raised more than $100,000 through the golf outings for the Alliance's life-saving programs.
+(Figure updated in 2021)

 Michelle wants the tournament to be a place where people realize that, sometimes, you have to stop and savor life.